fy2234/Yelp/README.md

 Analyzing 10Gb of Yelp Reviews Data
 # Analyzing 10Gb of Yelp Reviews Data

 For this project, I set up a Spark Cluster on AWS EMR for loading and running some analysis on Yelp’s Reviews and Businesses dataset (about 10gb) from Kaggle.
-I will run my analysis via Jupyter Notebook with PySpark in performing basic data analysis tasks on information sources that are too large to manage in memory.
+I will run my analysis via Jupyter Notebook with PySpark in performing basic data analysis tasks on information sources.

 ## Part I: Installation and Initial Setup